 Rule #1: Only write a CV if there's no other way to get an interview

-RULE #1: Only write a CV if there’s no other way to get an interview.
-The only time a CV is useful is when you’re answering a specific Help Wanted advertisement.
-In ALL other cases, you’re better off crafting a specific letter to a specific person or pursuing the contact personally.
-Remember: the goal of the CV is just to land a telephone interview with whomever you’ll be working for.
-As with any other sales situation, it’s usually quicker and easier to achieve that goal without getting gatekeepers (i.e. HR) involved.
+The only time a CV is useful is when you're answering a specific Help Wanted advertisement.
+In ALL other cases, you're better off crafting a specific letter to a specific person or pursuing the contact personally.
+Remember: the goal of the CV is just to land a telephone interview with whomever you'll be working for.
+As with any other sales situation, it's usually quicker and easier to achieve that goal without getting gatekeepers (I.E HR) involved.

-RULE #6: Research the hiring company.
-If you know the name of the hiring company, do some quick research into their business model, sales practices, etc. This will be useful in the next step.
-However, if you know A LOT about the hiring company, then you’ll probably be better off forgetting about HR screening and the CV process and instead use your network, social network or sales skills to go directly to the hiring manager.
-(See Rule #1.)
+If you know the name of the hiring company, do some quick research into their business model, sales practices; etc. This will be useful in the next step.
+However, if you know A LOT; about the hiring company, then you'll probably be better off forgetting about HR screening and the CV process and instead and the CV process and instead use your network, social network or sales skills to go directly to the hiring manager (See rule #1)

-- Ambitious: “I increased sales revenue by 23% percent by actively developing accounts in a new industry sector.”
+- Ambitious: "I Increased sales revenue by 23% by actively developing accounts in a 'new industry sector'.

 - Hard-working: "I clocked 60 hour work weeks until the project was complete, thereby saving the company $10 million in lost sales."

-- Moral: “I registered for and completed a two-day Ethical Selling course.”
+- Moral: "I registered for an completed a two-day Ethical Selling course"